 A baby’s sex is determined by the chromosome that the father contributes.
 If the father contributes an X chromosome, the baby will be born female.
 If the father contributes a Y chromosome, the baby will be born male.
 The remaining chromosomes are called autosomal chromosomes and they do not determine the baby’s sex.

-See also What are chromosome 8 traits?
+See also What are fast traits?

 What chromosome do fathers give their son’s?